paritytech/polkadot/roadmap/implementers-guide/src/glossary.md

 - **PDK (Parachain Development Kit):** A toolset that allows one to develop a parachain.
 Cumulus is a PDK.
 - **Preimage:** In our context, if `H(X) = Y` where `H` is a hash function and `Y` is the hash, then `X` is the hash preimage.
 - **Proof-of-Validity (PoV):** A stateless-client proof that a parachain candidate is valid, with respect to some validation function.
 - **PVF:** Parachain Validation Function.
 The validation code that is run by validators on parachains or parathreads.
-See the [PVF glossary][1].
+- **PVF Prechecking:** This is the process of initially checking the PVF when it is first added.
+We attempt preparation of the PVF and make sure it succeeds within a given timeout.
+- **PVF Preparation:** This is the process of preparing the WASM blob and includes both prevalidation and compilation.
+As prevalidation is pretty minimal right now, preparation mostly consists of compilation.
 - **Relay Parent:** A block in the relay chain, referred to in a context where work is being done in the context of the state at this block.
 - **Router:** The router module is a meta module that consists of three runtime modules responsible for routing messages between paras and the relay chain.
 The three separate runtime modules are: Dmp, Ump, Hrmp, each responsible for the respective part of message routing.
 - **Runtime:** The relay-chain state machine.